Return to Home Page

 I started using an automated web page maker, got frustrated with it because it could not do some basic sounding things, learned enough HTML in a day to find out why I was having trouble with the automated web page maker, and stayed with HTML.

-I am (FINALLY) taking an HTML class to find out what I should have known at the start.
+In 2000 I took an HTML class to find out what I should have known at the start.
 Interesting - and you can indeed get very fancy.
 BUT - BUT - the instructor points out that while the automated web page makers are nice and fast (when you finally master them) most do not let you change a page you just made - even a little bit.
-You apparently have to make changes (like adding another comment, etc.) by editing the HTML that the automated web page maker generated for you.
-So what have you gained?
-You had to learn two languages/methods/whatever to possibly save a little time.
-If you are not doing web page making for a living, it might not be worth the extra time.

 YOU can indeed have fun, meet new friends, (and did the recruiting poster say "See the World"?)